 A Primary Teaching Assistant (TA) role is an excellent opportunity to make a real difference in children’s education, drawing on your commitment to developing pupil learning ability and knowledge accessibility.
-Primary Teaching Assistants (TA’s) work in a variety of educational settings, including private, public, religious, academies, specialised, independent and free schools.
+TAs work in a variety of educational settings, including private, public, religious, academies, specialised, independent and free schools.

 Working closely with class teachers you will be helping pupils to expand their knowledge and play a positive role in school life.
 You will utilise your knowledge, communication skills and creativity to help pupils understand the information presented.

-If you are just starting your education career or are already working as a Primary Teaching Assistant (TA), this is an excellent opportunity to gain valuable experience in a classroom setting.
+If you are just starting your education career or are already working as a primary teaching assistant, this is an excellent opportunity to gain valuable experience in a classroom setting.

 By adapting your teaching support skills to suit a variety of learning support needs and difficulties, you will gain extraordinary experience in utilising a wide range of methods, aids, and approaches to bring out the best in all pupils.

-Having some knowledge of Special Educational Needs and Disabilities (SEND) and Additional Learning Needs (ALN) can be useful in a Primary Teaching Assistant (TA) role, as you will be supervising and supporting pupils both with and without special needs, ensuring their safety and ability to access learning activities.
+Having some knowledge of Special Educational Needs and Disabilities (SEND) and Additional Learning Needs (ALN) can be useful in a primary teaching assistant role, as you will be supervising and supporting pupils both with and without special needs, ensuring their safety and ability to access learning activities.

 To teach in a state school in England, you must have a degree, and gain Qualified Teacher Status (QTS) by following a programme of Initial Teacher Education or Training (ITET).

 Previous in-school teaching experience is often desirable.
-If you can show experience in supporting children within the primary age ranges 5 to 11 years, perhaps with a history of voluntary classroom and excursion experience, you will find many schools are supportive of new Primary Teaching Assistants (TA’s) without in-school experience.
+If you can show experience in supporting children within the primary age ranges 5 to 11 years, perhaps with a history of voluntary classroom and excursion experience, you will find many schools are supportive of new primary teaching assistants without in-school experience.

 • Supervise and provide learning support for pupils with or without special needs.